aio-libs/yarl/README.rst

 The library is Python 3 only!

 PyPI contains binary wheels for Linux, Windows and MacOS.
-If you want to install ``yarl`` on another operation system (or *Alpine Linux* inside a Docker) the tarball will be used to compile the library from sources.
-It requires a C compiler and Python headers installed.
+If you want to install ``yarl`` on another operating system (like *Alpine Linux*, which is not manylinux-compliant because of the missing glibc and therefore, cannot be used with our wheels) the the tarball will be used to compile the library from the source code.
+It requires a C compiler and and Python headers installed.

-To skip the compilation you must explicitly opt-in by setting use `YARL_NO_EXTENSIONS` environment variable to a non-empty value, e.g.:
+To skip the compilation you must explicitly opt-in by setting the `YARL_NO_EXTENSIONS` environment variable to a non-empty value, e.g.:

 .. code-block:: bash

    $ YARL_NO_EXTENSIONS=1 pip install yarl

-Please note that Pure Python (uncompiled) version is much slower.
-However, PyPy always uses pure python implementation, and, as such, it is unaffected by this variable.
+Please note that the pure-Python (uncompiled) version is much slower.
+However, PyPy always uses a pure python implementation, and, as such, it is unaffected by this variable.

 Dependencies
 ------------